 One way to protect your A/C unit is to keep the area immediately surrounding it free of yard debris.
 Clear away any grass or weeds that may be growing too close to the unit.
 Keeping the area around your A/C unit tidy will ensure dirt and debris don’t damage it.
 If you think your unit may have debris inside that may cause damage, don’t hesitate to call one of our professionals today.

 The next item of your June to do list is to turn off the humidifier on your HVAC system.
 This feature can work against the cooling element of your HVAC system, as cooling your removes moisture from the air.
 Therefore it is counterproductive to have a system adding humidity back into the air.
 There should be a clearly labeled humidifier in your unit.
 Simply move the damper lever to the cooling positions to reroute air away from the furnace humidifier.

 Inspect your thermostat to ensure it’s functioning correctly.
 This can include replacing batteries, setting the fan to “auto” instead of “continuous,” and making temperature adjustments.
 A broken thermostat can end up costing you a lot of money as it is inefficiently cooling your home.
 It is valuable to take the time to test different settings on your thermostat in order to determine your family’s comfort level.
 You may be able to find a comfortable temperature without having your A/C unit working on overdrive.

 The bottom line

 The best way to determine if your air conditioner needs repair or replacement is to consult with the experts at AAA Heating and Cooling.
-Our Portland and Vancouver HVAC services include complimentary consultations in which a specialist will help determine any issues and provide you with service options.
+Our Portland HVAC services include complimentary consultations in which a specialist will help determine any issues and provide you with service options.
 As temperatures start to heat up, repairing or replacing your A/C will ensure your home is ready for the warm weather.
 Schedule your appointment today.